 Finally, section C is for your employer to sign off on the completed form.
 They must then retain it on their records for five years.

 When should you receive a standard choice form?

-Your employer must provide you with a standard choice form if you are a new employee, if they can no longer contribute to your previously nominated fund or if it is no longer a complying fund.
+Your employer must provide you with a standard choice form if you are a new employee.
+They must also provide existing employees with a form if they can no longer contribute to your previously nominated fund or if your fund is no longer a complying fund.
 They must also notify you if they have changed their default super fund.

 Only eligible employees are able to receive super contributions and therefore nominate the super fund that contributions will be paid into.
 To check if you are eligible to receive super, you can use the ‘Am I entitled to super’ tool on the ATO’s website.